timescale/docs.timescale.com-content/architecture.md

 # Architecture and concepts

-TimescaleDB is implemented as an extension on PostgreSQL, which provides hooks deep into Postgres's query planner, data model, and execution engine.
-This allows TimescaleDB to expose what look like regular tables, but this is actually only an abstraction or a virtual view of many individual tables comprising the actual data.
+TimescaleDB is implemented as an extension on PostgreSQL that provides hooks deep into Postgres' query planner, data model, and execution engine.
+This allows TimescaleDB to expose what look like regular tables, but are actually only an abstraction or a virtual view of many individual tables comprising the actual data.

 This single-table view, which we call a **hypertable**, is thus comprised of many **chunks**.
 Chunks are created by partitioning the hypertable's data in